yguitton/training-material/topics/single-cell/tutorials/scatac-batch-correction-snapatac2/tutorial.md

 >
 > > <question-title></question-title>
 > >
 > > 1.
-How many colon cells are stored in this AnnData object?
+How many colon cells are present in this AnnData object?
 > > 2.
-What does the 'batch' annotation represent?
+What does the 'batch' annotation indicate?
 > > 3.
-What do the different annotations for 'count-' and 'selected-' stand for?
+What do the 'count-' and 'selected-' annotations represent?
 > >
 > > > <solution-title></solution-title>
 > > >